joshuabenuck/learning-pico8/src/ag/step_03/movement.md

 Create a sound effect for bumping into an obstacle.

+Do this by going to the sound editor.
+Change the settings of the sounds to match those you see in the screenshot.
+Press `space` to play your sound to test it out.

 <img src="./sound_bump.png" style="min_width: 400px; max-width: 800px"/>

 Add two functions `is_tile` and `can_move` to the map code tab.